PradeepaA2004/apple-iphone-sales-analysis/README.md

 * Provide a business-ready dashboard for decision-making

 ---
-Here is your section rewritten with **bold topic headings**, clean Markdown, and GitHub-ready formatting:

----

 ## 📘 **Dataset Overview**

 The project uses the cleaned iPhone sales dataset containing more than **80,000 rows** of sales records across different iPhone models, regions, and years.

----

 ## 📄 **Files**

 * **Raw file:** iphone_india_full.csv
----

 ## 📑 **Column Description**